-Pembina's Syncrude Pipeline has a capacity of 389,000 bpd and is fully contracted to the owners of Syncrude under a cost-of-service, extendable, long-term agreement that expires at the end of 2035.
+Pembina's Syncrude Pipeline has a capacity of 389,000 bpd and is fully contracted under a cost-of-service, extendable, long-term agreement that expires no earlier than the end of 2035.

 Pembina's Cheecham Lateral has a capacity of 136,000 bpd and is fully contracted to shippers under the terms of a 25-year fixed return extendable agreement that expires in 2032.